KMSChain/kmschain-sdk-cpp/README.md

 # KMSChain for C++
-KMSChain, SAS, is a Paris, France, based cybersecurity company and a graduate of the Techstars Paris 2017 accelerator program.

 We provide "Encryption & Key Management" service in operation with open sourced libraries with support for Javascript, Python, Go, Rust, Java, C++ languages.